davidsbatista/TAC-Entity-Linking/README.md

 =============

 Each training query consists of a:
-- name_string: string representing the named-entity, i.e.: GPE, PER, ORG
+- `name_string`: string representing the named-entity, of 3 possible types (i.e.: GPE, PER, ORG)
-- doc_id: the id of a support document where the name-entity occurs
+- `doc_id`: the id of a support document where the name-entity occurs

 Pre-Processing